SmartDCCInnovation/dccboxed-nodered-nodes/README.md

 This will build both the frontend (using `webpack`) and backend (using `tsc`).
 The result will be placed into `dist` folder.

+You can then use `npm pack` or `npm link`; afterwards install into the NodeRED data directory.
+Typically this will be located at `~/.nodered`.

 ## Contributing